vinej/pyarchive/README.md

         Available actions
             label,name          : create a label that could be used by GOTO, CMP or IF sheet,name          : set the current sheet name.
+Needed if the excel file has many tabs

+            cmp,col|label       : compare the current cell value with the current row value of a column.
+If equal, transfer the execution of the program to the label compare with strings first after with numbers cmpnot,col|label       : compare the current cell value with the current row value of a column.
+If not equal, transfer the execution of the program to the label compare with strings first after with numbers cmplt,col|label       : compare the current cell value with the current row value of a column.
+If less than, transfer the execution of the program to the label compare with numbers first after with strings cmplte,col|label       : compare the current cell value with the current row value of a column.
+If less than euqal, transfer the execution of the program to the compare with numbers first after with strings cmpgt,col|label       : compare the current cell value with the current row value of a column.
+If greater than, transfer the execution of the program to the label compare with numbers first after with strings cmpgte,col|label       : compare the current cell value with the current row value of a column.
+If greater than, transfer the execution of the program to the label compare with numbers first after with strings

-Needed if the excel file has many tabs cmp,col|label       : compare the current cell value with the current row value of a column.
-If equal transfer the execution of the program to the label goto,label          : transfer the execution of the program to the label down,number         : move the current cell down by the number left,number         : move the current cell left by the number right,number        : move the current cell right by the number up,number           : move the current cell up by the number create,col|col...   : create a new current row for output and put the value of current columns into it put,col_name        : put into the  column's name the current cell value add,col_name        : add to the column's nmae the current cell value. cells values must be numbers set,col_name|value  : set the value of the col_name save                : save the current row (add it into the list for output into the CSV file) end                 : end the program and save the CSV file to the output file if,value|label      : if the current celle value = value, transfer the execution of the program to the label.
+            goto,label          : transfer the execution of the program to the label down,number         : move the current cell down by the number left,number         : move the current cell left by the number right,number        : move the current cell right by the number up,number           : move the current cell up by the number new,col|col...      : create a new current row for output and put the value of current columns into it put,col_name        : put into the  column's name the current cell value add,col_name        : add to the column's nmae the current cell value. cells values must be numbers sub
+            set,col_name|value  : set the value of the col_name
+            commit              : commit the current row into the CSV (add it into the list for output into the CSV file) end                 : end the program and save the CSV file to the output file

+            if,value|label      : if the current celle value = value, transfer the execution of the program to the label.
+                                    note: keyword empty could be used to compare with '', "" or None    ex: if,empty|lbl_test compare with string first after with number ifnot,value|label   : if the current celle value != value, transfer the execution of the program to the label.
+                                    note: keyword empty could be used to compare with '', "" or None    ex: if,empty|lbl_test compare with strings first after with numbers ifgt,value|label    : if the current celle value > value, transfer the execution of the program to the label.
+                                    note: keyword empty could be used to compare with '', "" or None    ex: if,empty|lbl_test compare with numbers first after with strings ifgte,value|label   : if the current celle value >= value, transfer the execution of the program to the label.
+                                    note: keyword empty could be used to compare with '', "" or None    ex: if,empty|lbl_test compare with numbers first after with strings iflt,value|label   : if the current celle value <> value, transfer the execution of the program to the label.
+                                    note: keyword empty could be used to compare with '', "" or None    ex: if,empty|lbl_test compare with numbers first after with strings iflte,value|label   : if the current celle value <=> value, transfer the execution of the program to the label.
-                                    note: keyword empty could be used to compare with '', "" or None    ex: if,empty|lbl_test
+                                    note: keyword empty could be used to compare with '', "" or None    ex: if,empty|lbl_test compare with numbers first after with strings

         Example of a program of actions.
 This program will do a sum by vendor.
 The Excel range must be pre-sorted